 Piazza Galuppi, the liveliest part of the island

 Most people head to Piazza Galuppi – the only square on the island created after one of the Burano’s canals was filled in.
 A unique piazza is a charming place lined with delightful restaurants serving fresh fish and shops selling everything from the lace to souvenirs.
 Other than that, the social centre of the island is a perfect place to head for a snack or an Aperol Spritz.

 THE LEANING TOWER OF BURANO (II CAMPANILE STORTO)

 The tower of Burano is leaning 1.83 metres due to land subsidence.

 Sticking up in the Burano`s skyline is the leaning bell tower of St. Martin`s Church.
-A lot less known that the one in Pisa, 53 metres (173 feet) high leaning tower is visible from much of the island.
+A lot less known than the one in Pisa, 53 metres (173 feet) high leaning tower is visible from much of the island.
 One of the symbols of the islands has undergone several restorations over the centuries.

 The best location to admire the leaning tower from the 16th century is from the Terranova`s marble bridge or the Giudecca`s street in Burano.